I sit back and wipe the sweat from my face. The impatiens look good in the newly turned earth.

 He’d always bought her daisies for wedding anniversaries, Mother’s Days.
 The old frustration sears her.
 Better to forget she’d told him a million times.

 Adina Davis lives in Massachusetts.
-Her stories have appeared most recently at streetwrite.com
+Her stories have appeared most recently at streetwrite.com and Intrinsick.

 I brought her some West Virginian wildflowers fresh from the Star City exit on I-79.